Model Extraction Attacks on Graph Neural Networks: Taxonomy and Realization: Attack Realisation

 \subsection{Attack-2}

-We consider another scenario when the attacker obtains the entire graph structure knowledge $A$ while having no access to any nodes in $V$ even for the attacker nodes $V_{\mathcal{A}}$.
-Namely, they cannot obtain the node attributes $X$.
-In this attack, the attacker does not have any knowledge about the attributes.
-As a result, he proposes to build the attack graph by synthesising the attributes as Figure~\ref{fig:overview_attack_2} shows.
+We consider another scenario when the attacker obtains the entire graph structure knowledge $A$ while having no access to any nodes in $V$ even for the attack nodes $V_{\mathcal{A}}$.
+Namely, he cannot obtain the node attributes $X$.
+As a result, he needs to build the attack graph by synthesising the attributes, as depicted in Figure~\ref{fig:overview_attack_2}.
 The detailed steps are:

-\textbf{Issuing queries and labeling the attacker nodes: } Even though the attacker has no access to the node attributes, he can still obtain the responses and use them to label the attacker nodes.
-After generating attributes, these labeled nodes can by used during the extracted model training.
+\textbf{Issuing queries and labelling the attack nodes. } Even though the attacker has no access to the node attributes, he can still obtain the responses and use them to label the attack nodes.
+After generating attributes, these labelled nodes can be used during the extracted model training.

-\textbf{Gathering the target graph as attack graph: } To reconstruct the target model, the attacker naturally utilizes the entire known graph structure to build the attack graph.
+\textbf{Gathering the target graph as attack graph. } To reconstruct the target model, the attacker naturally utilises the entire known graph structure to build the attack graph.

-\textbf{Assigning one-hot vectors as node attributes: } Without any knowledge about the attributes, the attacker proposes to first synthesise them and build a surrogate training graph.
-As discussed in Section~\ref{sec:problem}, the attribute of a node is also related to the entire graph structure and its position in it.
-To synthesise attributes associated to the structure knowledge, the attacker uses the index of the nodes to generate \textit{one-hot vectors} as their attributes.
+\textbf{Assigning one-hot vectors as node attributes. } Without any knowledge about the attributes, the attacker proposes to first synthesise them and build a surrogate training graph.
+As discussed in Section~\ref{sec:attack_set}, the attribute of a node is also related to the entire graph structure and its position in it.
+To synthesise attributes associated with the structure knowledge, the attacker uses the index of the nodes to generate \textit{one-hot vectors} as their attributes.
 For example, the attribute of $v_1$ will be $[1, 0, 0, ..., 0]$ while for $v_2$ is $[0, 1, 0, ..., 0]$.
-These attributes represent the identity of the nodes and contain information of the graph structure.
+These attributes represent the identity of the nodes and contain information about the graph structure.